alliesground/alliesground.github.io/_posts/2017-10-04-form-object.markdown

 Here the ``save`` method first executes the validation process with ``valid?`` method provided by ``ActiveModel::Model``.
 This validate the attributes, similar to what Active Record validation does.
 If the attributes are valid, other models are created and actions are performed.

+# Conclusion
 Overall the ``RegistrationForm`` object acts as a orchestrator and directs multiple actions just like an orchestrator, which is its single responsibility i.e to orchestrate.
+What makes form objects better than nested attributes is its explicitness, which makes the code easy to follow.